 I had first become interested (fascinated really) in this place through watching nature documentaries on Netflix and the BBC.
 Gorgeous ocean-based dramas focusing on a beautiful and bountiful water world that was thriving.
 The home and playground of Humboldt squid, numerous shark species (including the graceful and photogenic whale shark), ray, leatherback sea turtle and the world's largest animal, the blue whale.
 This was a place that was calling me to visit and that had etched itself into my travel wish list, but at the same time, challenging me with the dilemma of just what the best way to visit would be, being largely an ocean-themed destination.

-However, the fact that 'true' expedition companies, like Aurora Expeditions, need to relocate between Antarctica and the Arctic for their respective winter and summer seasons has opened up such beautiful, warm water locations for exploration by the most authentic expedition ships.
+However, the fact that 'true' expedition companies, like AE Expeditions, need to relocate between Antarctica and the Arctic for their respective winter and summer seasons has opened up such beautiful, warm water locations for exploration by the most authentic expedition ships.
 These ships must sail from south to north (and back of course) for their signature polar seasons, and both Baja California and the Sea of Cortez are en route, fortunately!

 Perfectly positioned on the southwest Pacific coast, the Baja California Sur is dazzling.
 You can explore bird-rich mangroves and masterfully sculpted sand dunes, all framed against a gorgeous mountainous backdrop.
 Visitors will often hike among coastal desert ecosystems and cactus forests, ticking numerous bird species off their lists.
 Others will snorkel and kayak among vibrant coral reefs, enjoying some of the best snorkelling and diving experiences offered anywhere on earth.